PhillyVanilly9119/RadiomicsRFClassifier/README.md

+## Install PyRadiomics from the library:

+pip install pyradiomics

 ## Citation (BibTex):

+Please use the following citation to reference usage of scripts or code of this project

 @software{RadioTF_QFluo_Tumor_Classifier:2023,
-  author = {Gesperger, Johanna, Matten, Philipp, Merkle, Conrad}, doi = {TBD}, month = {}, title = {{TBD}},
+  author = {Gesperger, Johanna and Matten, Philipp and Merkle, Conrad}, doi = {TBD}, month = {}, title = {{TBD}},